jnidzwetzki/bboxdb/docs/_posts/2016-12-13-changelog.md

 ### Version 0.5.0 (Stable) - TBA
 - Improvement: Moved region id mapper into the space partitioner to ensure data integrity
+- Bugfix: Wait before data is merged / distributed until we see the region change in zookeeper (closes #75)

 ### Version 0.4.2 (Stable) - 21.02.2018
 - New Feature: Added data loader for re-balance demonstration